 Day 0: Arrive in Port McNeill & Orientation Meeting

 Travel to Port McNeill, a working waterfront fishing village just 30 minutes south of the Port Hardy airport.
-Many of our guests choose to stay at the Haida Way Motor Inn, where your guides will host the trip orientation meeting at 7:00PM on the evening before your trip.
+Many of our guests choose to stay at the Haida Way Motor Inn, where your guides will host an orientation meeting on the evening before your trip.
 You will have a chance to meet your fellow guests and acquire your drybags and wetsuit booties to pack for your coming adventure.